BlenderEnvironments/1_Getting_Started/README.md

 It is time for your Mid-Section Challenge!
 Here you will get to put all the knowledge you have discovered so far to good use by creating your own scene or model using primitives

+### 19 Reflective Materials

+**In this video (objectives)…**

+1. Controlling the basic material properties
+2. Make a surface reflective
+3. Screen Space Reflections (Eevee)

+**After watching (learning outcomes)…**

+Understand that Roughness controls how reflective a surface is.
+With Eevee you need to turn on those reflections.